Here’s our guide to corrugated metal fence pros and cons including different types, cost and DIY design ideas.

 Flimsy.
 A corrugated metal privacy fence is generally durable and can withstand extreme weather conditions, but if installed with a poor framing design, it can get knocked out by strong winds.

-Six to eight feet is a standard spacing between your posts.
+Six to eight feet is the standard spacing between your posts.
 One way to mitigate this flimsiness is by cementing the posts permanently.,

 Sharp Edges.
-The sharp edges of the thin metal sheet, especially when installed at a lower height are hazardous.
-The edges of the panels should be framed to prevent children or pets from reaching cutting themselves on these edges.
+The sharp edges of the thin metal sheet, especially when installed at a lower height, are hazardous.
+The edges of the panels should be framed to prevent children or pets from reaching and cutting themselves on these edges.

-Use the same galvanized material for your screws, bolts, and other fasteners used on your metal fence to prevent rusting.
-However, if you like the rustic look of the metal fence you can go for the non-galvanized metal sheets.
+Use the same galvanized material for your screws, bolts, and other fasteners on your metal fence to prevent rusting.
+However, if you like the rustic look of the metal fence, you can go for the non-galvanized metal sheets.

-On average corrugated metal, fence costs $10-$12 per linear foot compared to vinyl that can cost around $20- $35 per linear foot and wood is about $10- $18 per linear foot.
+On average, corrugated metal fence costs $10-$12 per linear foot compared to vinyl, can cost around $20- $35 per linear foot, and wood is about $10- $18 per linear foot.

 With that being said, it’s best to budget $4 to $8+ per foot while factoring in labor costs.